 The Fort Leonard Wood website has also recently been redesigned and is incredibly helpful for those who are traveling to the area for graduations or just wanting to track your service member’s progress through training.
 They have unit graduations listed on their homepage, as well as popular links that many military families and friends find useful.

 FORT LEONARD WOOD SECURITY:

-Installation security at Fort Leonard Wood is nothing to be afraid of.
-They work hard to keep everyone, including your Soldier, safe.
+Installation security at Fort Leonard Wood works hard to keep everyone, including your Soldier, safe.
 Being knowledgeable, aware, and prepared are the keys to ensuring you aren’t delayed at the gate when trying to get onto Fort Leonard Wood for graduation events or your flight.

 Security protocol changes from time to time based on security intelligence.
 We highly recommend always checking the official Fort Leonard Wood website and contacting Fort Leonard Wood security personnel directly to ask questions or find the information you need to access the installation.